 It’s best to start after you’ve showered while your skin is still warm, and your pores are open.
 Once you are dry, moisturizing your skin will assist the fragrance in absorbing more efficiently, making it last longer.
 Getting a lotion with a complimentary scent to your cologne is a way to add layers to your scent.

-If you’re using a spray cologne, hold the bottle about four to six inches from where you want to apply the scent, preferably the upper chest area.
-Be careful not to rub the product once it is applied as it can damage the molecules and cause them to dissipate faster.
+If you’re using a spray cologne, hold the bottle about six inches from where you want to apply the scent, preferably the upper chest area.
+Be careful not to rub the product once it is applied as it could damage the molecules and cause them to dissipate faster.

-If your scent has proven to be extremely light (citrus-forward scents are notorious for leaving the party early), a discreet reapplication at home or out of doors may be in order.
-A friend or partner can help you identify if a scent tends to stick around or make a French exit.
+If your scent has proven to be extremely light (citrus-forward scents are notorious for leaving the party early) a discreet reapplication may be in order.
+A friend or partner could help you identify if a scent tends to stick around or make a quick exit.

 How to make cologne last

-Like that expensive bottle of liqueur or wine you’ve been saving, don’t store cologne in hot places like your bathroom or too near a heat source.
-Find a little room temperature spot, preferably one without strong light.
+Like an expensive bottle of liqueur or wine being saved, don’t store cologne in hot places like your bathroom or too near a heat source.
+Find a room temperature spot, preferably one without strong light.
 Sun and heat will break down the components faster and make the alcohol and water evaporate sooner.

 Choosing a fragrance

-Choosing the right fragrance in the first place may mean that you don’t have to worry about how long it will last because you’ll wear it fairly often.
+Choosing the right fragrance in the first place means you don’t have to worry about how long it will last because you’ll wear it fairly often.
 Think about what kinds of fragrances you already enjoy.
 Are you into long walks through the woods?
 Does the smell of baking cookies bring back cozy memories?
 Do you miss the tobacco smell but are still glad you quit smoking?
 Any scent that has positive associations for you has probably been worked into a fragrance.